vttale/serve-stale/README.md

    DoS attacks, and thereby make them less attractive as an attack vector.

-Ed note

-   Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
-This document is being collaborated on in GitHub at <https://github.com/vttale/serve- stale>.
-The most recent version of the document, open issues, etc should all be available here.
-The authors gratefully accept pull requests.

 Status of This Memo

    This Internet-Draft is submitted in full conformance with the